thinktandem/thinktandem.io/src/content/articles/migrating-og-to-drupal8-group.md

 }
 ```

 Let's break down what I had to do to get this to work.
 First, I had to extend the create plugin and hard code the ```$plugin_id``` as ```entity:user```.
 If I didn't do this, it would fail and say that the ```custom_user``` plugin did not exist.
-Which makes sense since I am defining that in the Annotation potion of the code.
+Which makes sense since I am defining that in the Annotation portion of the code.
 We technically wanted to extend the user plugin, not create a new one.
 So this tweak fixed that issue.

-The next issue was getting out destination variables we set in the source plugin into this class.
+The next issue was getting the destination variables we set in the source plugin into this class.
 The way to handle this is through the import method as you can see.
 We are setting a private property so that we can use it in the next step.

 The final issue was getting the entity to save then mapping it against the user's respective groups.
 To do this, I had to extend the save method and slap in the code from its parents.
 My class had two parents: EntityUser and EntityContentBase.
 When I tried to just add the user to the group without doing this, it would fail.
 Why would it do this?
 Because the user was still being saved post fact of this class.
 Also, just called the parent function before my group saving code didn't work either.
 So, the solution was to grab the parts from the parents, call it in order in my code.
-This solved the issues.

 You can see from the code above, I am also using the static method ```Group::load()```.
-This is where the Groups module is great because it allows me to do simple calls like this to handle my functionality.  the code is pretty straight forward, but lets go over it really quick.
+This is where the Groups module is great because it allows me to do simple calls like this to load and use different parts of the group.  the code is pretty straight forward, but lets go over it really quick.
 The gids are the Organic Group nids form the Drupal 7 that are now the Drupal 8 Group ids.
 We are cycling thought each one and adding it to the Group via the ```addMember``` method that the loaded Group class provides us with.
 Pretty simple and easy to do and this gets our users into their respective groups on migration.
 I will show the final YAML for the user migration below in the next section.

 ### Migrating the Organic Group User Entity Reference Field.